artmetla/DejaView/docs/reference/android-version-notes.md

 ## P
 ### New features
-* Perfetto was included in the system image!
+* DejaView was included in the system image!

 ### Caveats
 * --txt option is not supported so configs must be binary encoded.